I recently watched this talk by Zachary Lipton. The talk is two years old but still relevant, important, and informative.

 – or can get into positions of authority by throwing money at the problem.

-- Some researchers try to anthropomorphize their technology to sensationalize things — such as calling answer prediction text comprehension. ( I think it is okay to attempt to catch the attention of your readers with fancy words/phrases, but the readers have to be wary and discerning while reading the text)
+- Some researchers try to anthropomorphize their technology to sensationalize things — such as calling answer prediction models, text comprehension. ( I think it is okay to attempt to catch the attention of your readers with fancy words/phrases, but the readers have to be wary and discerning while reading the text)